-After achieving our goal of paying off all remaining debt, we are now focusing on strategies to maximize our savings and make some solid investments.
+After achieving our goal of paying off all remaining debt, we are now focusing on strategies to maximize our savings and make some solid investments by making use of compound interest.
 I love USAA for many reasons and have my auto insurance through them, but the APY on their savings account is a paltry 0.20% so I felt there had to be a more lucrative option.
 My local credit union is not much better at just 0.29%, so I started searching beyond brick and mortar banks.

 To my delight, I found CIT Bank Savings Builder.
 Nope, that’s not CITI Bank, it’s CIT.
 This primarily online bank that currently offers a competitive 1.75% APY as of March 2020 (when we opened ours, it was higher at 2.30% APY).
 I’m usually the type to say “that’s too good to be true”, so I looked into the reviews and found that they have received good ratings, with the exception of their mobile app.
 It seems people are not crazy about its functionality and ability to perform transactions.
 For me, that’s not a huge deal since I prefer to handle those types of things on the computer, but just something to keep in mind.

 Stipulations to receive the 1.75% APY (from the CIT website)